jinana3/liri-node-app/README.md

 ### Author:

 Jina Li

 ### What the project does?

 Securely run node command line prompts.
-	Get tweets from user [JinaYiming] (https://twitter.com/JinaYiming), get Spotify music, and get Movie information
+Get tweets from user [JinaYiming](https://twitter.com/JinaYiming), get Spotify music, and get Movie information

 ### How users can get started with the project?

 After forking, make sure to npm install
 Also ensure you have your own Spotify and Twitter API keys and secrets.
 Set up your `.env` file like so:

 		# Spotify API keys